 Byzantine.
 Byzantine refers to the art, culture, and history associated with the Eastern Roman Empire, which existed from the 4th to the 15th century AD, characterised by its distinctive artistic style and strong influence from Greek and Roman traditions.

 Canvas.
 A thick, woven material used for painting on.
 Often wrapped around a frame.

 Collage.
-An artwork made of paper, picture, fabric or other materials that have been glued to a flat surface.
+An artwork made of paper, picture, fabric or other materials that have been glued to a surface.

 Colour/Color.
 How we see an object in terms of the way it reflects or emits light.
 We use colour categories, with names such as red, orange, yellow, green, blue, or purple.

 Colour Groups.
 Colour groups refer to categories or combinations of colours based on their visual properties and relationships, often used in design and art to create harmonious or contrasting colour schemes.

 Colour Harmonies.
 Colour harmonies are combinations of colours in art and design that are visually pleasing and balanced, often achieved through relationships like complementary, analogous, or triadic colors.

 Colour Properties.
 Colour properties are the inherent characteristics of colors, including attributes like hue, saturation, brightness, and temperature, which determine their visual qualities and effects in art and design.

 Colour Scheme.
 A colour scheme is a carefully chosen combination of colours used in design or art to create a harmonious and visually appealing composition, often based on principles such as complementary, analogous, or monochromatic colour relationships.

 Colour Wheel (Color – USA) An arrangement of colours in a circle that reveals the relationship between primary, secondary and tertiary colours.